 Face masks: Face masks or cloth face coverings are required indoors.
 Face shields may only be worn in conjunction with a face mask, per CDC guidelines.
 Exceptions to this policy include :

 We must all wear face masks outdoors, too, when we cannot absolutely guarantee a physical distance of at least six feet from others.
-You will be provided with one washable, cloth face covering, but you will be responsible for any additional masks you want to have.

 Hand hygiene and cough etiquette must be practiced.
 Wash hands often with soap and water forat least 20 seconds, especially after being in a public place, and after coughing or sneezing.Avoid touching eyes, nose and mouth with unwashed hands.
 If soap and water are not readilyavailable, use a hand sanitizer that contains at least 60 percent alcohol.
 Hand sanitizer stationswill be available on campus.